the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 Python / Matlab / Java / C++ for additional processing.

-Export in **TVB Format with links** will export not only the chosen file, but all other files which are linked to this datatype as well.
+Export in **TVB Format with links** will export not only the chosen file, but all other files which are linked to this datatype as well (for example, if you export a region mapping, it will also export the linked connectivity and cortical surface).
 This second type of export will result in a ZIP file, which contains an HDF5/H5 file for each exported datatype.

 In case you want to process HDF5 files with Matlab you can find API documentation here: